JasonOgwueleka/JasonOgwueleka/README.md

 # Hi, I'm Jason :wave:

-A Digital Forensics & Cybersecuirty Student at TU Dublin I’m always eager to learn new methodologies, explore new tools, and connect with like-minded professionals in the cybersecurity field!
+I'm a third-year Digital Forensics & Cybersecuirty Student at TU Dublin

+I’m always eager to learn new methodologies, explore new tools, and connect with like-minded professionals in the cybersecurity field!

 ## Technical Skills